VitWW/rfcs/text/0000-partial_types.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-Partial (Sub-)Types are types, whiсh has not full range of possible values and they have limited access to own fields.
+Partial (Sub-)Types are types, which has not full range of possible values and they have limited access to own fields.

 Partial Types are not Contract Types (Types with invariant), but this proposal could coexist with Contract Types.

-Partiality of type (or partial type access) is written as `Path.{fld1, fld2, ..}` after Path (Type name), where `fld1`, `fld2`, .. are only permitted fields of this type, the rest of fields are denied access fields.
+Partiality of type (or partial type access) is written as `Path.{fld1, fld2, ..}` after Path (Type name), where `fld1`, `fld2`, .. are only permitted fields of this type, the rest of fields has denied access.

-It is forbidden to use somehow denied fields (like have outside access to private field), including access to read denied field, to write, to borrow, to move.
-It is a compile error if someone try to access.
+It is forbidden to use somehow denied fields (like have outside access to private field), including access to read such field, to write, to borrow, to move.
+It is a compile error if someone try to access it.

 ## Partial Enums

 **_(A)_** *independent sub-proposal*, if it implemented after (B), no extra syntax is needed.

-For Sum Types (`ST = T1 or T2 or T3 or ..`), for Enums adding partiality to type is **enough** to have **full flexibility** of using those sub-types.
+For Sum Types (`ST = T1 or T2 or T3 or ..`), for Enums partiality to type addition is **enough** to have **full flexibility** of using those sub-types.

 ```rust
 enum MyEnum {